SciNetHPC/RFP-Benchmark-Suite/README.md

 - To download the SPEChpc 2021 Benchmark Suites please register at its website [https://www.spec.org/hpc2021/](https://www.spec.org/hpc2021/).
 - Please refer to their documentation site [here](https://www.spec.org/hpc2021/docs/overview.html) and installation guide [here](https://www.spec.org/hpc2021/docs/install-guide-linux.html).
 - Follow their run and reporting rules on this [link](https://www.spec.org/hpc2021/docs/runrules.html) and report back the scores for the base build along with the system description, configuration file and any other script setting the environment needed to reproduce the benchmark.
+- LP2BM specific instructions can be found in the [SPEChpc2021](SPEChpc2021) directory.

 ## GPU-node benchmarks